Geek92/Syst-me-de-fichiers-Linux/README.md

 ## get started

-The source of your kernel is splitted in six files :
+The source of your kernel is splitted in five files :
 1. 0boot.s
 2. main.c
-3. gdt0.s
 4. gdt.c
 5. idt0.s
 6. idt.c